DataMedSci/yagit/docs/source/installation.rst

 Including YAGIT
 ---------------

-To include whole YAGIT library in your code, use the line below.
+To include the whole YAGIT library in your code, use the line below.

 .. code-block:: c++